Firewood: Ten hints that your firewood “is not” seasoned

 . . .
 First let me tell you a quick story about a customer, let’s call him Tommy Engineer.

-Tommy was preparing to receive a delivery of firewood, in the middle of November that he had negotiated on the phone, for what he felt was a fair price for a cord of wood to be delivery and to be stacked on the side of the garage.
+Tommy was preparing to receive a delivery of firewood, in the middle of November.
+He had negotiated on the phone, for what he felt was a fair price.
+For a cord of wood to be delivery and to be stacked on the side of the garage.
 Tommy was told that it has been cut, split and well season and is ready to be burn for the Holidays.

 When Tommy’s firewood order was being delivered to his home, he said it looked like a full cord of wood 4’high x 4’wide and 8’foot long as it was stacked on the delivery truck.
 It looked reasonably seasoned and grayish in color, but as the truck was backing into the driveway he said that the smelled freshly cut wood.